-According to the Office for National Statistics composite price index, the pound experienced an average inflation rate of 2.77% per year.
-Prices in 2018 are 63.48% higher than prices in 2000.
+According to the Office for National Statistics composite price index, prices in 2018 are 63.48% higher than prices in 2000.
+The pound experienced an average inflation rate of 2.77% per year during this period.

 In other words, £100 in 2000 is equivalent in purchasing power to £163.48 in 2018, a difference of £63.48 over 18 years.

 The 2000 inflation rate was 2.96%.
 The current inflation rate (2017 to 2018) is now 2.20%1.
 If this number holds, £100 today will be equivalent to £102.20 next year.

 |Cumulative price change||63.48%|